coreos/tectonic-installer/Documentation/troubleshooting/known-issues.md

 **Workaround:**

-Download and use this [customized Terraform binary](https://github.com/coreos/terraform/releases/tag/v0.9.6-fcdf494) that will allow you to run commands after your cluster is booted.
+Download and use the [official Terraform 0.9.6 release](https://releases.hashicorp.com/terraform/0.9.6/) to run commands after your cluster is booted.

-A future Tectonic release will update to Terraform 0.9.6, which will contain the bug fix and allow for normal operation.